 What are my rights as a patient?

-Sutter Medical Center follows legal requirements concerning your rights to make decisions about medical treatment.
-Please refer to the Patient Bill of Rights on this Web site for more details.
+Sutter Medical Center, Sacramento follows legal requirements concerning your rights to make decisions about medical treatment.
+Please refer to the Patient Bill of Rights page for details.
 A social worker is available to answer any questions you may have about these issues.